 So consider us the warm handshake, the genuine smile, the touch on the arm and the metaphorical loving embrace we all need and deserve.

-We can be the positive real life connection for you, between you and your people and your people to each other.
+We are the positive real-life connection between you and your people and your people to each other

-Connecting with the world, with others around us, is vital for our mental health, our physicality, our personal growth and the growth of our businesses.
-And there isn’t or ever will be, an app for that.
+Connecting with the world, with others around us, is vital for our mental health, our physicality, our personal growth and the healthy growth of any businesses.
+And there isn’t or ever will be, an App for that.

 Bonus!
 Look Up – the very best ‘disconnect to reconnect’ video ever made with a mere 56+ million views.
 The second best 5 minutes you’ll spend today.
-My pleasure!
+Our pleasure!